How to Use Google Maps Timeline for Mileage Tracking

 3. Tap More, followed by Settings and Privacy

-5. Turn on or off Location History
+4. Turn Location History ON

 google maps timeline history turn on turn off

-IMPORTANT: Double-check the optimal settings to make sure that everything’s set up correctly.
+• Double-check the optimal settings to make sure that everything’s set up correctly.

 As far as your iPhone or iPad is concerned, please make sure to follow these steps.
 Since Google Maps is not a default app on iOS systems, you need to start by installing it.

-Download Google Maps to your iPhone: Ensure you have the Google Maps app installed on your iPhone.
+1. Download Google Maps to your iPhone: Ensure you have the Google Maps app installed on your iPhone.
 If not, download it from the App Store.

-Enable Google Maps Timeline on your iPhone: Open Google Maps and sign in with your Google account.
-Go to your profile picture or initial, tap ‘Your Timeline’, and then enable ‘Location History’ to activate the Google Maps Timeline feature.
+2. Enable Google Maps Timeline on your iPhone: Open Google Maps and sign in with your Google account.
+Go to your profile picture or initial, tap ‘Your Timeline’, and then enable ‘Location History’ to activate the Google Maps Timeline trip-keeping feature.

-Access Google Timeline on your iPhone: Once Location History is enabled, your movements will be recorded in the Google Timeline.
-To view this data, open Google Maps, tap your profile or initial, and select ‘Your Timeline’.
+Once Location History is enabled, your movements will be recorded in the Google Timeline.

-When you enable Location History, Google Timelines displays where and how you traveled, such as walking, bicycling, driving, or taking public transportation.
+When you enable Location History, Google Timeline displays where and how you traveled, such as walking, bicycling, driving, or taking public transportation.
 For a vehicle mileage log, you’ll only need trips that were taken by car, but MileageWise’s solution solves this issue, too 🙂

 Let’s see the steps: